gcallah/JohnGray/intro.md

 economist F.A.
 Hayek.

 Gray's libertarianism was tempered, however, by studying British philosopher Michael Oakeshott's critique of "rationalism in politics."
+(Gray wrote of him: "Michael Oakeshott [is] clearly one of the most original and profound British political philosophers since Hume and certainly this century's greatest conservative writer" [1996: p.
+40].)

 A key document of this shift was his 1988 work, *Liberalisms*.
 It is a collection of essays written over a period of a dozen years.
 As Gray describes the essays, "They embody a single project, pursued continuously over the period in which they